 Spring 2021 Grants

-This fall, in order to encourage and support a diverse array of arts opportunity on campus, we invite new proposals for discretionary grants of up to $3000 for events that either
+This spring, in order to encourage and support a diverse array of arts opportunity on campus, we invite new proposals for grants of up to $3000 for events that either:

-- connect to a specific course and/or department/program curriculum and can be made accessible to the larger Colgate community, or;
+(1) connect to a specific course and/or department/program curriculum and can be made accessible to the larger Colgate community, or

-- facilitate campus engagement with local or regional artists or arts organizations in ways that support Colgate’s liberal arts curriculum.
+(2) facilitate campus engagement with local or regional artists or arts organizations in ways that support Colgate’s liberal arts curriculum, or

-Projects that advance both of these goals are, of course, welcome.
+Projects that advance more than one of these goals are, of course, welcome.

-Please submit discretionary grant proposals by Monday, August 17th for consideration.
+Please submit grant proposals by Friday, January 15 for consideration.

 - Grant recipients are encouraged to request administrative support from their departmental or program assistants for such tasks as gathering information for the proposal and organizing artist travel and accommodations, receptions, publicity, etc.

-- Grant recipients may request a copy of the Colgate Arts Council Support document from Angela Kowalski.
-This document includes helpful information and an event checklist template.
+- Grant recipients should refer to the Colgate Arts Council event checklist, which includes helpful information and an event checklist template.